 Herpes Zoster (Shingles)

 The pain caused by shingles is typically burning or itching.
 It is accompanied by blisters.
-Shingles is caused by the same virus that causes chicken pox, but it can infect people who have already had chicken pox.
+Shingles are caused by the same virus that causes chickenpox, but it can infect people who have already had chickenpox.
 People over age 60 are encouraged to get vaccinated against shingles.

 Even after you’ve been treated for shingles, you may continue to experience facial pain for 1-6 months.
 This is called postherpetic neuralgia, and it is treated with medication.

-If you want to get more information about possible causes and treatments for your face pain, please contact Dental Excellence of Blue Bell for an appointment at our office in Philadelphia, PA.
+If you want to get more information about possible causes and treatments for your face pain, please contact Dental Excellence of Blue Bell at (610) 272-0828 for an appointment at our office in Philadelphia, PA.